Luca5Eckert/Luca5Eckert/README.md

 **Problem:** RAG systems that rely only on dense vector search lose structural relationships between concepts.
 A passage about "machine learning" and one about "gradient descent" are close in embedding space — but the *relationship* between them carries information that flat retrieval discards.

-**Decision:** dual-store architecture — PostgreSQL/pgvector for dense recall, Neo4j for structural reasoning.
+**Decision:** dual-store architecture, with each store doing what it's actually good at.

+- **PostgreSQL + pgvector** is the source of truth for durable text and semantic similarity.
+Passage embeddings and triple embeddings live here; dense recall runs against HNSW indexes.
+- **Neo4j + Graph Data Science** stores the structural projection — `Passage` nodes, `PhraseNode` concepts, `CONTAINS` and `TRIPLE` edges.
+Graph propagation runs here via Personalized PageRank.

+Neither store substitutes for the other.
+Postgres answers "what is semantically close to this query?"
+Neo4j answers "what else does the graph connect to these anchors?"
+The retrieval path merges both signals.

 At ingestion, documents are split into passages, embedded locally via ONNX Runtime (`all-MiniLM-L6-v2`, 384-dim), and processed by Gemini/Spring AI to extract subject-predicate-object triples.
-Triples become graph edges.
-Synonymy edges are built at ingestion — lexical variation becomes graph structure rather than a query-time problem.
+Triples become graph edges persisted in both stores.
+The embedding model runs fully in-process on the JVM — no Python sidecar.

 **Notable decisions:**
-- Personalized PageRank propagates over graph anchors to surface conceptually related passages that dense search would miss
+- Personalized PageRank propagates over graph anchors to surface conceptually related passages that dense search alone would miss
-- Dense recall, triple recall, and recognition filtering merged with Reciprocal Rank Fusion
+- Dense recall, triple recall, and recognition-memory filtering merged with Reciprocal Rank Fusion
 - Per-user graph isolation as a first-class data-modeling decision — not a `WHERE` clause bolted on afterward
 - Retrieval trace persistence for observability and future ranking improvements

 **Result:** a retrieval engine that reasons over document structure, not just surface similarity.
+183 tests passing, 69% line coverage.

 `Java 21 · Spring Boot · Spring AI · ONNX Runtime · PostgreSQL · pgvector · Neo4j · Neo4j GDS · Gemini · Flyway · Docker`